mdeous/passtis/README.md

 * find a workaround for when clipboard is not available
 * support arbitrary fields
 * support configuration file (for example, to store custom password complexity settings)
+* autocompletion scripts for bash/zsh
+* create helpers for migrating from various password stores
+* allow to encrypt entries with multiple keys
+* allow to set specific keys to subfolders
+* implement TOTP with encrypted key storage [IDEA]

 ## Installation

 ### Dependencies

 * Python >= 2.6
 * python-gnupg